IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Dataset: Halo Occupation Distribution

 \subsection{Dataset Generation}

 To train \IAEmu, we generate galaxy catalogs using \halotoolsia, incorporating seven HOD and IA parameters derived from an existing dark matter halo catalog that is consistent with a realistic cosmology.
-We use dark matter catalogs from the Bolshoi-Planck (BolPlanck) simulations, which are available directly through \halotoolsia for this purpose \citep{Klypin_2011}.
+We use dark matter catalogs from the \textsc{Bolshoi-Planck} simulations, which are available directly through \halotoolsia for this purpose \citep{Klypin_2011}.
+The \textsc{Bolshoi-Planck} simulation is a $250 \; h^{-1} \text{Mpc}$ box, with correlations in this work measured up to $16 \; h^{-1} \text{Mpc}$.
+Simulation parameters for \textsc{Bolshoi-Planck} can be found in Table \ref{tab:bolshoi}.
 We populate halos with galaxies following occupation equations from \citet{Zheng_2007}.
-To choose physically plausible values for the five occupation parameters used by these two models, we select the best-fit HOD parameter values for the Sloan Digital Sky Survey sample from Table 1 of \citet{Zheng_2007}.
+To choose physically plausible values for the five occupation parameters used by these two models, we select the best-fit HOD parameter values for the Sloan Digital Sky Survey (SDSS) sample from Table 1 of \citet{Zheng_2007}.
 Further details of how we employ these occupation methods as well as a discussion of the phase space and alignment models are given in Appendix \ref{sec:appendix-hod-setup}.

 The five occupation parameters are: $\log{M_{\text{min}}}$, $\log{M_{0}}$, $\log{M_{1}}$, $\alpha$, and $\sigma_{\log{M}}$.
 The parameters $\log{M_{\text{min}}}$, $\log{M_{0}}$, and $\log{M_{1}}$ control the relationship between dark matter halo masses and the likelihood of hosting central and satellite galaxies in the HOD model.
 Specifically, $\log{M_{\text{min}}}$ defines the minimum halo mass required to host a central galaxy, $\log{M_{0}}$ sets the mass scale associated with the suppression of the satellite galaxy occupation, and $\log{M_{1}}$ determines the amplitude of the satellite occupation profile.
 The number of galaxies in a given catalog ranges from $10^5$ to $10^6$, with the average number decreasing with larger $\log M_{\text{min}}$.
 The parameter $\alpha$ describes the asymptotic slope of satellite occupation at high halo masses, while $\sigma_{\log{M}}$ characterizes the width of the transition between halos that do and do not host central galaxies.
 Figure \ref{fig:params} shows the regions from which four of the five occupation model parameters are drawn.